Jingo-Finance/docs/docs/sdk/v3/reference/classes/Position.md

 # Class: Position

-Represents a position on a Pegasys V3 Pool
+Represents a position on a Jingo V3 Pool

 ## Table of contents